BurendoUK/burendo-handbook-public/docs/People/Roles/test-consultant.md

 These are the little bit extra, cherry-on-top skills that will help you stand out.
 Still give us a shout if you haven’t currently got these skills though!

 - Experience working with both SQL and no-SQL databases
-- Experience of code analysis tools such as SonarQube
+- Experience of code analysis tools such as Checkmarx, X-Ray or Sonarqube
-- Experience of building CI/CD pipelines with tools such as GitLabCI, Jenkins or Azure DevOps
+- Experience of building CI/CD pipelines with tools such as GitHub Actions, GitLabCI, Jenkins or Azure DevOps
 - Experience working with performance test tools such as Locust or JMeter
 - Working knowledge of infrastructure-as-code technologies such as Terraform
 - Experience working with UI automation tools such as Selenium or Cypress